codingforpleasure/customized-workspace/Ubuntu/useful-resources/python.md

 ## Create gridsearch easily

-To avoid nested and inflexible for loops, I used the product function that is available from the awesome itertools module
+To avoid nested and inflexible for loops, I used the product function that is available from the awesome itertools module.
+What that does is building an iterable that returns the cartesian product of all iterables you are passing in

 ```python
 from itertools import product